 Big companies are better than small ones because big companies:

 - Do almost all of the research that increases productivity and living standards.
 The 700 largest multinationals firms account for close to 70% of world business R&D spending (UN World Investment Report, 2005).
-Big government also accounts for roughly a third of R&D.
+Large firms also get more results per dollar of R&D spending.
+By comparison, big government also accounts for roughly a third of total global R&D, so big business is the big kahuna.

 - Account for 2/3 of innovation according to a recent paper.
 Smaller challengers are important though because challengers give the big incumbents more incentive to innovate.
 For example, Goettler and Gordon argued that copycat chip maker AMD forced Intel to innovate to keep ahead.